Metzudat-Yam Ashdod Ecological Park on the shore of the Mediterranean sea offers three loop trails to explore the surroundings.

 Opening Hours

 Always open.
-But there is no artificial light and you are requested not to visit at night in order not to disturb the animals.
+But there is no artificial light, and you are requested not to visit at night to avoid disturbing the animals.

 Restrooms